Recursive Flora

 Full storyboard with notes, references, and detailed plan for hi-fi design

-Hi-fi zine design
+Hi-fi publication design

 I iteratively refined the spread aesthetic based on feedback, focusing on improving cohesion, pacing, and graphic polish to create a reading experience that felt both analytical and expressive.